Unit 5 - Notes

 1. POSIX Thread Creation and Termination

 A thread is a basic unit of CPU utilization, consisting of a thread ID, a program counter, a register set, and a stack.
-It shares with other threads belonging to the same process its code section, data section, and other operating-system resources, such as open files and signals.
+It shares the code section, data section, and other operating system resources (such as open files and signals) with other threads belonging to the same process.

 1.2 The Pthreads API